-MORGANTOWN, WV – For Christina Johnson, the Legal Office Assisting (LOA) program at the West Virginia Junior College is a family affair.
+MORGANTOWN, WV – For Christina Johnson, the Legal Assistant (LOA) program at the West Virginia Junior College is a family affair.

 It began when her sister, Laura Johnson, began the program at the Charleston Campus.

 “I’d talk to my sister, and she’d be so excited about the program that I would think, ‘I want to do this,'” Christina said.
 “It sounded fantastic.”

 Christina contacted the WVJC-Morgantown admissions department to learn more about the LOA program.
 When she told her cousin, Jessica Hall, her cousin said, “If you do it, I’m going to do it, too.”